autonity/docs.autonity.org/concepts/asm/index.md

 CDPs are created with defined collateralization and liquidation ratios which limit the risk that the debt cannot be adequately covered by the sale of the collateral.

-Changes in supply and demand for Auton are absorbed by dynamically adjusting CDP incentives to increase and decrease Auton borrowing costs when Auton price moves above or below its Stabilization Target the [Auton Currency Unit (ACU)](/glossary/#acu).
+Changes in supply and demand for Auton are absorbed by dynamically adjusting CDP incentives to increase and decrease Auton borrowing costs when Auton price moves above or below its Stabilization Target the [Autonomous Currency Unit (ACU)](/glossary/#acu).

 ## ASM identifiers and accounts